Have you ever wondered How to Roast Garlic Without Foil? Here is my trick for creating sweet creamy roasted garlic using two muffin pans.

-When most people make oven-roasted garlic they wrap it in foil and place it in a hot oven.
-But I don't want to waste a sheet of aluminum foil when there is a much easier way to roast whole heads of garlic.
+Typically, oven-roasted garlic is wrap in tin foil and placed in a hot oven.
+But I don't want to waste a sheet of aluminum foil when there is a much easier way to roast whole garlic heads.

 Jump to: